- 1In a threatening, mysterious, or ominous way: ‘You can’t trust him,’ said Jacob darklyMore example sentences

 - Their opera is the mysterious and darkly moving tale of what happened after the pied piper left Hamelin.

-- 1.1In a depressing or pessimistic way: I wondered darkly if I was wasting my timeMore example sentences
+- 1.1In a pessimistic way: I wondered darkly if I was wasting my timeMore example sentences

 - This hints at future scenes, but it's also darkly comic, because these shots are cut with Devlin's men loading their guns.